-Ms. Potashnik advises clients on a wide array of regulatory compliance matters and on developments regarding the Children's Online Privacy Protection Act (COPPA), Controlling the Assault of Non-Solicited Pornography and Marketing Act (CAN-SPAM), gift card laws, Gramm-Leach-Bliley Act (GLBA), Fair Credit Reporting Act (FCRA), federal and state UDAP laws, Song-Beverly Credit Card Act, state breach notification laws, and EU-U.S. Privacy Shield.
+As part of her legal practice, Tara serves as general counsel to the leading cybersecurity trade association and a leading transportation technology coalition.
+She advises clients on regulatory compliance matters and developments arising under the Children's Online Privacy Protection Act (COPPA), the Controlling the Assault of Non-Solicited Pornography and Marketing Act (CAN-SPAM), the Gramm-Leach-Bliley Act (GLBA), and the Fair Credit Reporting Act (FCRA), federal and state unfair and deceptive acts and practices (UDAP) laws, and the EU-U.S. Data Privacy Framework (DPF).
+Additionally, she counsels clients on the California Consumer Privacy Act (CCPA) and other state privacy laws.

-Ms. Potashnik has significant experience as a mediator and with alternative dispute resolution procedures, which informs her approach to organizational management and assisting clients with ongoing compliance matters.
-She holds conflict and dispute resolution certificates from the Institute for International Mediation and Conflict Resolution at The Hague, New York University’s School of Continuing Education, and the Michigan Supreme Court Administrative Office’s General Civil Mediation Training.
+Tara's experience as a mediator and with alternative dispute resolution procedures helps to inform her organizational management approaches and compliance strategies.
+She holds conflict and dispute resolution certificates from the Institute for International Mediation and Conflict Resolution at The Hague, New York University's School of Continuing Education, and the Michigan Supreme Court Administrative Office's General Civil Mediation Training.

-Prior to joining Venable, Ms. Potashnik served as a judicial extern to the Honorable William H. Alsup in the U.S. District Court for the Northern District of California.
+Before joining Venable, Tara gained insightful courtroom experience as a judicial extern to the Honorable William H. Alsup in the U.S. District Court for the Northern District of California.